microsoft/coyote/docs/_learn/overview/what-is-coyote.md

 but it is certainly not an all or nothing proposition.

 So Coyote brings together elements of design, development and testing into an integrated package that works really well in the real world.
 See our
-[case studies](../../case-studies/azure-batch-service.md) for some really great customer testimonials.
+[case studies](../../case-studies/azure-batch-service.md) for some great customer testimonials.

 ## Supported programming models